 At the end of 1961 Klaus Pommerening, correspondent of the East German news service ADN in the DRV, sent a report back to Berlin in which he analysed the attitude of the DRV leadership towards the Sino-Soviet dispute.
 The Lao Dong party - he commented - still followed a middle course between Moscow and Beijing and therefore shied away from condemning the cult of the individual and 'dogmatism'.
 According to Pommerening, this was mainly due to the fact that Lao Dong party itself was heavily influenced by 'dogmatism' and the cult of the individual.
 Duong Bach Mai, one of his main informants, confirmed his analysis.
-In a talk with the East German journalist, Mai, who was a member of the Central Committee, and vice-president of the VWP.
+In a talk with the East German journalist, Mai, who was a member of the Central Committee, of the Fatherland Front Presidium, of the National Assembly Standing Committee, and vice-president of the Vietnamese-Soviet Friendship Association, complained of the lack of democracy in the VWP.
 If the party leadership decided on an 'anti-Soviet' line - he told Pommerening - he would defend 'Leninist' principles regardless of his own person.